 - The conviction must be for the same offence.
 If the offences are distinct, this provision is inapplicable.
 In Leo Roy v.
 Supt.
 District Jail, the accused was convicted under the Sea Customs Act for evading custom duty and later convicted for criminal conspiracy under IPC.
 The court held that the offences are distinct.

 Double Jeopardy under Cr.P.C

 This clause implies that a person should not be tried for the same offence twice if he has already been tried for that offence.
-The essentials to apply to this section are:
+The essentials to apply in this section are: